agmcleod/website/_posts/2021-03-21-building-a-rest-and-web-socket-api-with-actix.md

 Secondly I want to give a huge shout out to this repository here: [https://github.com/ddimaria/rust-actix-example](https://github.com/ddimaria/rust-actix-example), which was instrumental in helping me figure out some of the authentication pieces, as well as error handling.

 For building this application, I'm using docker for running the database, and then compiling & running the rust code on my host machine.
 If you use Linux, you can use docker to run the rust code.
 On windows & mac, I found the compilation time was about 20 times slower.
 Building in docker would take minutes, where as outside of docker it was more like 10 seconds.
+However if you run the application on your host machine, you will need postgres development tools installed on your machine.

 If you wish to do the same, setup a docker.compose.yml file like so: